rbredlau/gogetvers/README.md

 gogetvers tag -t TAG [PATH]
-    Tag is similar to 'release' except the tag is not annotated and the check for local modifications is not performed.  'tag' is suitable for tagging development or feature branches.
+    Tag is similar to 'release' except the tag is not annotated and the check for local modifications is not performed.
+This command is suitable for tagging development or feature branches.
 The following commands are performed:
       + git tag -d TAG
       + git tag TAG